vigneshsivapragasam/teemops/README.md

 * setup core-api/app/config/config.json properly from setup.sh script
 * do serverless deploy command as part of setup - AWS option

 Setup is pretty simple.
-Just download and run this repo's setup.sh script or run the following command on a linux or MAC OSX
+OPTION 1: Just download and run this repo's setup.sh script or run the following command on a linux or MAC OSX
 ```
 bash <(curl -s https://raw.githubusercontent.com/teemops/teemops/master/setup.sh)
 ```